damianc/dev-notes/angular/forms/conditional-validators.md

 }
 ```

-> If we only pass 1 validator, it does not have to be given as an array: `currencyControl.setValidators(Validators.required)`.
+> If we only pass 1 validator, it does not have to be given in an array: `currencyControl.setValidators(Validators.required)`.